MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Common/Image.md

 **is.dataFormat.guid**
   **is.dataFormat.character**
   **is.dataFormat.array**
-  indicates a contiguous sequence of fundamental units that shoud be taken as a whole and considered one value.
+  indicates a contiguous sequence of fundamental units that should be taken as a whole and considered one value.
 Array of Character is a String, Array of Byte is a Binary Object

 </details>